Thank You Letter for a Gift: Notes, Cards and Messages

 Dear [Name],

 Thank you for the [Gift] you sent.
-It was a thoughtful gesture, and I appreciated receiving it.
+It was a thoughtful gesture, and I appreciated it.

-I also value the professional relationship we have built through [Project / Service / Collaboration / Business Context].
-Your gift was a kind reminder of that connection.
+I also value the professional relationship we’ve built through [Project / Service / Collaboration / Business Context].
+Your gift was a thoughtful reminder of that connection.

 Thank you again for your generosity.
 I look forward to continuing our work together.